calypsonet/calypsonet-terminal-api-website/content/apis/calypsonet-terminal-calypso-crypto-legacysam-api.md

 - The result of a SAM selection is a smartcard image whose keys' parameters can be read.
 - A transaction with a target SAM may involve a control SAM in order to secure the operations.

-The `LegacySam` interface provide ‘**getters**’ in order to recover the information of the selected smartcard.
+The `LegacySam` interface provide **accessors** in order to recover the information of the selected smartcard.

 To optimize the number of exchanges with a SAM reader, the Legacy SAM API allows to group the commands.
-A set of command could be first '**prepare**d', and then be '**process**ed' by a selected target at the selection or during the transaction.
+A set of command could be first **prepared**, and then be **processed** by a selected target at the selection or during the transaction.
-A transaction with a Calypso card is fully managed through one of the `LSTransactionManager` interfaces:
+A transaction with a Calypso SAM is fully managed through one of the `LSTransactionManager` interfaces:

 ![Calypso Crypto Legacy SAM API - class diagram](https://calypsonet.github.io/calypsonet-terminal-calypso-crypto-legacysam-uml-api/{{% calypsonet-terminal-calypso-crypto-legacysam-java-api-version %}}/api_class_diagram.svg)